Parkchanjun/Parkchanjun.github.io/index.md

 <a href="https://scholar.google.com/citations?user=085jNAMAAAAJ&hl=en">Chanjun Park</a> is a Research Professor at <a href="https://www.korea.edu/sites/en/index.do">Korea University</a>.
 Before joining Korea University, he served as a Principal Research Engineer and Technical Leader for the Large Language Models (LLMs) team at <a href="https://www.upstage.ai/">Upstage</a>, where he contributed to building an ecosystem for LLMs.
 He also worked as a Research Engineer at <a href="https://www.systransoft.com/">SYSTRAN</a>, contributing to the development of machine translation (MT) and automatic speech recognition (ASR) systems.
 He earned his Ph.D. at Korea University under the supervision of Professor <a href="https://scholar.google.co.kr/citations?user=HMTkz7oAAAAJ&amp;hl=ko&amp;oi=ao">Heuiseok Lim</a>.
 He has authored over 100 publications in leading NLP conferences and journals, such as ACL, EMNLP, NAACL, EACL, and COLING.
 He has delivered over 70 invited talks and has significant teaching experience.
 Additionally, he holds more than 10 patents in the field of natural language processing (NLP).
 His achievements include recognition in <a href="https://jmagazine.joins.com/forbes/view/339714">Forbes 30 Under 30 Korea in the SCIENCE / SW field</a> and the Naver Ph.D.
 Fellowship.
 He has been actively involved in the academic community, holding roles such as <a href="https://coling2022.org/committee01">Virtual Social Chair at COLING 2022</a>, <a href="https://dmlr.ai/organizers/">Publication Chair for DMLR at ICLR 2024</a>, and <a href="https://www.winlp.org/organization/">Program Chair for the WiNLP Workshop</a>.
 For more details, please see his <a href="./Curriculum_Vitae_Chanjunpark__New_.pdf">CV</a>.

 ## Research Interest
-My research philosophy is centered on service-driven research, aiming to bridge the gap between foundational theories in natural language processing (NLP) and their practical, real-world applications.
-My primary interests include the development of efficient, purpose-trained Large Language Models (LLMs), with a particular focus on their fundamental capabilities, rigorous evaluation, and addressing issues of recency and truthfulness.
-Additionally, I am deeply engaged in cross-lingual NLP and multidisciplinary research that integrates diverse fields to enhance NLP applications.
+My research philosophy is centered on service-driven research, aiming to bridge the gap between foundational theories in natural language processing (NLP) and their real-world applications.
+My primary interests include the development of efficient, purpose-trained Large Language Models (LLMs), with a focus on exploring their capability landscape across parameter regions and understanding how model scale and architecture shape emergent behaviors.
+I am also actively investigating how real-world phenomena can be systematically represented as text to enhance reasoning capabilities in LLMs.
+In addition, I am deeply engaged in cross-lingual NLP and multidisciplinary research that integrates insights from diverse domains to broaden the scope and impact of NLP technologies.

 ## News
 * **2025**: Two papers (including one Findings) have been accepted at **ACL 2025**.   <br>